Chattanooga Whiskey Company: 2020

+2021

+Bottled in Bond Vintage Series debuts - a single season vintage release, crafted from multiple Tennessee High Maltmash bills.

 2022

-In January 2022, Chattanooga Whiskey released their second release of the Islay Scotch Cask Finish crafted at their Chattanooga Whiskey Riverfront Distillery.

-This iteration of their whiskey was aged for over 4 years, including 3 months in 250 liter Islay Scotch hogsheads, Islay Scotch Cask Finish is bottled at 95 proof.

-In the late spring of 2022, Chattanooga Whiskey released a new expression of their Bottled in Bond Bourbon whiskey crafted at their Chattanooga Whiskey Riverfront Distillery.
+Founder's 10th Anniversary Blend is released - a blend of 3 straight whiskeys finished in 3 separate solera barrels - each one symbolic of the past, present & future.

+2023

+Chattanooga Whiskey wins “Icons of Whisky - Craft Producer of the Year” (both America & Global) at Whisky Magazine's 2023 World Whiskies Awards.

 Distillery locations

 Chattanooga Whiskey Experimental Distillery

 Located at the original site on Market Street, this location was first named Tennessee Stillhouse after the Chattanooga Whiskey parent company of the same name.
 The distillery opened in March, 2015, at which point all the blending and bottling for 1816 began.
 This location makes approximately one barrel of whiskey per week on a 100-gallon system with one cooker, three fermenters, and a Vendome hybrid pot/column still.

-As the home of the Experimental Single Batch Series and the birthplace of "Tennessee High Malt", the distillery has released eight batches of experimental whiskey since August 2017, most highlighting a high malt style.
+As the home of the Experimental Single Batch Series and the birthplace of "Tennessee High Malt", the distillery has released 31 unique batches of experimental whiskey since August 2017, most highlighting a high malt style.

 Chattanooga Whiskey Riverfront Headquarters

 Located on Riverfront Parkway, this location has become the headquarters and main production facility for the company.
 The distillery was opened to the public in December, 2017, for an open house event, but is currently only available for private events in the adjacent event hall.
 The system – made by Vendome – consists of four 2,700-gallon fermenters, a 2,700-gallon cooker, a beer well, a 12-inch, 30-foot continuous column still, and a custom 100-gallon doubler that can produce up to 14 barrels a day when running on a 24-hour shift.
-The barrelhouse has space for 4,500 53-gallon barrels and houses a large 4,000-gallon, charred white oak Solera tank for finishing.
+The barrelhouse has space for 4,500 53-gallon barrels and houses 3 large, charred solera barrels for finishing.
+These barrels (4000 gallons, 1645 gallons and 625 gallons in capacity) are used together to create Founder's Anniversary Blend.
 The facility also has a 4,000-square-foot event hall that is available for private events.